bartfaimate/ODA-IDE_old/README.md

 This is a simply IDE for C and C++ development.

 ## Compile

-Necessary to have qmake4 or qmake5
+For compilation you need to have Qt5 and qmake5.

 ```bash
 cd /desired/path/
 git clone https://github.com/bartfaimate/ODA-IDE